grem848/FullStack_JavaScript_Flow1/README.md

 In Java we have static type checking, so the programmer must specify the type (integer, double, string, etc.)

-In JavaScript we have dynamic tpye checking, so the programmer doesn't have to specify the type of a created variable
+In JavaScript we have dynamic type checking, so the programmer doesn't have to specify the type of a created variable

 ```javascript